 Prerequisite: 624.
 Application of theory and fundamentals to design of wastewater treatment plants.
 System design methods used for biological and chemical stabilization of wastewater to meet water quality criteria.
-Economic analyses made to determine best practical designs the utilities.
-ENVIRONMENTAL OPERATIONS LABORATORY
+Economic analyses made to determine best practical designs the advisory committee.